Cabin Zero Backpack Review – Best Carry-On Backpack for Long Trips

 The Pros

-- The shoulder straps are padded so it’s comfortable to carry.
-This is important for times when I have to stand in long lines the airport.
+- The shoulder straps are padded so it’s super comfortable to carry.
+This is important for times when I have to stand in line at the airport or ascend some stairs in a country that doesn’t traditionally have elevators.
+The pads make a huge difference.

-- The size is perfect for everyday too – I use it regularly to carry my laptop, iPad, camera, and books.
+- The size is perfect for every day too – I use it regularly to carry my laptop, iPad, camera, and books.
 They all fit in there with room to spare.
-I find it to be the perfect carry-on for long trips.
+I find it to be the perfect carry-on not just for long trips, but also for road trips, and weekend getaways.
+This is a versatile backpack for different purposes.

 - The main thing I don’t like so much is the front compartment.
 You have to open the zipper from the side, not the top.
 Maybe it’s just a personal preference, but I’d rather reach into a bag from the top where I can see everything clearly.